denn9s/indiana-jones/docs/final.md

 ## Evaluation:

 ### Quantitative Evaluation
+Our main criteria for our evaluation is the success rate of our agent retrieving the treasure without getting hit by a single arrow.
+Our agent is successful if they retrieve the treasure and failure is when the agent is hit by an arrow.
+We collected data by implementing Q-Learning and running the agent over 500 trials per run, and recording the success rate in blocks of 50 trials.
+This was done to showcase our implementation of Q-Learning by showing how the winrate steadily increases until it hits a ceiling.

 | ![](Indiana-JonesWR.png) |
 |:--:|
 | *@@@@@@@@@UPDATE THIS AT THE END@@@@@@@@@@@ *Figure X: Agent Win Rates* |

 The above image shows the overall winrates of our agent across different environments.
 The raw data is shown here.
-The difference between the average winrate of the first 50 runs and the last 50 runs are also below. y = 5 [0.647, 0.703, 0.722, 0.716, 0.741, 0.728, 0.732, 0.726, 0.729, 0.73] 3 Arrows not Adjacent, Difference = 0.083, 8.3%
+The difference between the average winrate of the first 50 runs and the last 50 runs are also below.

+y = 5 [0.647, 0.703, 0.722, 0.716, 0.741, 0.728, 0.732, 0.726, 0.729, 0.73] 3 Arrows not Adjacent, Difference = 0.083, 8.3%

 y = 17 [0.647, 0.743, 0.775, 0.761, 0.789, 0.781, 0.781, 0.778, 0.778, 0.778] 2 Arrows not Adjacent, Difference = 0.131, 13.1%